KelvinnC/RC-machine-learning/README.md

-# Deep Learning Self-Driving RC Car
+# TRAX.
+A Deep Learning Self-Driving RC Car

 A deep learning system for a self driving RC car.
 The system collects driving data via a controller, trains a CNN to predict steering and throttle from camera images, and deploys the model for driving.